gerlichlab/hicognition/documentation/hugo-site/content/installation/configuration.md

 - `End2EndConfig` | Config file for integration tests

 {{% notice tip%}}
-Be sure to rebuild the hicognition container after you change this config file!
+Be sure to rebuild the HiCognition container after you change this config file!
 {{% /notice %}}

 ### Configuration variables related to server setup